-To introduce students to the nineteenth- and early twentiethcentury French novel, its development, the variety of its forms and techniques, and the ideas and events that influenced it.
-The required readings aim to acquaint students with a selection of important novelists of that period.
-Literary excerpts will be studied as part of the evolution of the literary genre, and as part of the larger social and intellectual milieu.
+The aim of this course is to introduce students to the nineteenthand early twentieth-century French novel, its development, the variety of its forms and techniques, and the ideas and events that influenced it.
+The required readings will acquaint students with a selection of important novelists of that period.